 These properties allow for a very detailed inspection of multilayer PCBs in 2D and 3D.
-On some machines, a joystick is used to scan the printed circuit board with ease in the manner of a flight simulator and to check solder joints and components on all sides layer by layer.
+On some machines, a joystick is used to scan the printed circuit board with ease in a flight simulator and check solder joints and components on all sides layer by layer.

-By means of X-ray inspection, non-visible defects and failures are detected in the process, such as errors in the soldering of electronic components or detection of defects in internal layers of circuits or under the components of the same that are not detectable with visual inspection.
+Through X-ray inspection, non-visible defects and failures are detected in the process, such as errors in the soldering of electronic components or detection of defects in internal layers of circuits or under the same components that are not detectable with a visual inspection.

-There is many highly sensitive X-ray equipment, both conventional and digital, to carry out this inspection.
+Many highly sensitive industrial X-ray equipment, both conventional and digital, carry out this inspection.
 With conventional equipment, the results are obtained on radiographic plates in plastic support.
-With digital equipment, an image is obtained in electronic format that can be processed using software to improve the quality of the inspection.
+With digital equipment, an image is obtained in an electronic format that can be processed using software to improve the quality of the inspection.

 How to use x-ray to inspect PCB?